bio-guoda/preston/README.md

 ### Standalone
 Preston is a stand-alone java application, packaged in a jarfile.
 You can build you own (see [building](#building)) or download a prebuilt jar at [releases](https://github.com/bio-guoda/preston/releases).

-On linux (and Mac) you can install Preston by running (:warning: note that this installs preston using sudo privileges and makes preston.jar executable; please inspect the script before running it):
+On linux (and Mac) you can install Preston by running:

 ```console
 sudo sh -c '(echo "#!/usr/bin/env sh" && curl -L https://github.com/bio-guoda/preston/releases/download/0.2.0/preston.jar) > /usr/local/bin/preston && chmod +x /usr/local/bin/preston' && preston version
 ```
+:warning: Note that this installs preston using sudo privileges and makes preston.jar executable.
+Please inspect the script before running it.

 On successful installation, execute ```preston version``` on the commandline should print the version of preston.
 .